veebch/veebkeeb/apps/README.md

 # App Configurations

-The directories contain more information on the keymaps for the various apps.
+The directories contain more information on the keymaps for a variety of popular apps.
   # How to Tweak

   One of the things about tools is that they tend evolve over time.
 If the way you work changes, making adjustments to your keyboard is easy.